LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

 Set `REACT_APP_API_KEY` if the backend requires an `X-API-Key` header.

 The React application will be available at [http://localhost:3000](http://localhost:3000).

+## Generating Data for the Dashboard

+The admin dashboard is designed to display security alerts, primarily from credential stuffing attacks.
+After a fresh installation, the dashboard will be empty because no security events have occurred yet.

+To populate the dashboard with data, you can simulate an attack using the provided script.

+1.  **Ensure the backend is running:**
+    ```bash
+    # From the 'backend' directory
+    uvicorn app.main:app --reload --port 8001
+    ```

+2.  **Run the credential stuffing script:** This script will attempt to log in as "alice" using a list of common passwords.
+These failed attempts will trigger alerts that appear on the dashboard.

+    ```bash
+    # From the project's root directory
+    python scripts/stuffing.py --username alice --passwords-file scripts/data/rockyou.txt
+    ```

+3.  **Refresh the Admin Dashboard:** Log in as your admin user (`alice_admin`).
+You should now see alerts and statistics related to the simulated attack.

 ## Starting the Demo Shop